-The Supportive Care working group’s role is to identify those interested and active in supportive care, to support one another and generate discussion in the different areas of supportive care and offer insight in areas of research and areas of education on supportive care issues worldwide.
+The Supportive Care Network’s role is to identify those interested and active in supportive care, to support one another and generate discussion in the different areas of supportive care and offer insight in areas of research and areas of education on supportive care issues worldwide.

 News & Updates

 The International Paediatric Oncology Guidelines in Supportive Care Network (iPOG Network) is a voluntary collaboration of organisations that are developing or endorsing clinical practice guidelines for the supportive care of children with cancer or undergoing bone marrow transplant.
 The iPOG Network aims to share best practices among clinicians, coordinate supportive care guideline development efforts internationally and communicate the existing evidence gaps to the research community.